potatono/potatono.github.io/projects/index.md

 title: Projects
 permalink: /projects/
 class: projects
+nav: true
 ---

 This is a non-exhaustive list of the projects I've worked on over the years.
-The list is roughly in reverse chronological order.

 # Current